newrelic/demo-deployer/documentation/user_config/credentials/newrelic/README.md

 * Notice the `Key:(Show Key)` link, click on it to show the key
 * Write down the associated value in your user config credentials for newrelic nrApiKey

+Please note the formatting for the <b>Personal API Key</b> has a prefix `NRAK-`.
+If you do not see this prefix, regenerate a new personal key.

 ### nrAdminApiKey

 This key is typically used to invoke the newrelic REST APIs for creating or altering entities.